fmusio/TopCoWSubmissions/README.md

 export det_models="/home/fmusio/projects/topcowsubmission/BaselineAlgoMRMulticlass/nnDet/model"
 export OMP_NUM_THREADS=1
 ```
 (Of course you need to adapt the paths.
-Just keep the last part *nnDet/input* and *nnDet/model* as is!)
+Just keep the last parts *nnDet/input* and *nnDet/model* as is!)

 #### nnUNet
 Create a virtual environment inside the *nnUNet* folder and activate it.
-The default name is **.segenv**.
+The default environment name is **.segenv**.
 ```
 cd nnUNet
 python3 -m venv .segenv